Caesars Considering Buyout Bids, Including One From Tilman Fertitta

 - Other Las Vegas casino stocks moved higher in sympathy

-On the back of a late day rally, shares of Caesars Entertainment (NASDAQ: CZR) gained 19.11% today on volume that was more than double the daily average amid reports the company is mulling multiple takeover offers.
+On the back of a late-day rally, shares of Caesars Entertainment (NASDAQ: CZR) gained 19.11% today on volume that was more than double the daily average amid reports the company is mulling multiple takeover offers.

-The Financial Times broke the story, reporting the Harrah’s operator is weighing several buyout bids, including one Tilman Fertitta.
+The Financial Times broke the story, reporting the Harrah’s operator is weighing several buyout bids, including one from Tilman Fertitta.
 Fertitta currently serves as US ambassador to Italy.
 His company, Fertitta Entertainment, which includes the Golden Nugget casinos, is being run by his ex-wife and other trusted hands.

-Citing unidentified sources with knowledge of the matter, The Financial Times also reported that Caesars is also evaluating a management-led buyout.
+Citing unidentified sources with knowledge of the matter, The Financial Times also reported that Caesars is evaluating a management-led buyout.
 Beyond Fertitta, other prospective suitors were not identified.
 Caesars is the largest domestic casino operator as measured by number of properties.

-One thing is clear: Any deal that results in Caesars being acquired would rank among the largest in gaming industry history because the company closed today with a market capitalization of $4.23 billion and it had $11.9 billion in debt at the end of 2025.
+One thing is clear: Any deal that results in Caesars being acquired would rank among the largest in gaming industry history because the company closed today with a market capitalization of $4.23 billion, and it had $11.9 billion in debt at the end of 2025.
 That means its enterprise value is north of $16.1 billion.
 Any buyer would likely need to offer a premium to that figure to get Caesars to the bargaining table.
 The $17.3 billion 2020 takeover by Eldorado Resorts that resulted in “new Caesars” is one of the largest acquisitions in industry history.

 Caesars a Departure from Usual Fertitta Casino Takeover Rumor